Admission for the January 2025 academic session is ongoing Apply Now!

 • Explain the importance of user feedback.

-Final Year Project II 3
+Final Year Project II3

 • Demonstrate technical skills in Computer Science.